Vacation rentals in New Orleans

 Pelican Pier Beach House on Lake Catherine

-MichaelRating, 5 stars4 days ago
+MichaelRating, 5 stars1 month ago

 We loved our stay at Pelican Pier!
 Everything on the property was as beautiful as the pictures, all amenities were exactly as outlined, and there were many thoughtful touches offered by the host to encourage maximum enjoyment of the waterfront property.
 We have 4 boys (ages 8-14) and they loved the dock.
 We caught crabs, went fishing, and played on the small sand beach.
 It was too cold and windy to kayak but it was very tempting.
 The house has just enough common space and very nice bedroom arrangements for a family.
 Bringing an extra adult couple would have also worked.
 The house is not in a populated area - which we felt was part of the appeal!
 Slidell is close enough for quick trips.
 Downtown New Orleans is a 45 min drive but reasonable for day trips.
 We would definitely consider this property again if going to NOLA again.